Impact of complex spatial population structure on early and long-term adaptation in rugged fitness landscapes: Model and methods

 Note that the fact that the fixation probability is the same for all circulation graphs extends beyond the rare migration regime~\cite{abbara2023frequent}.
 This is consistent with Maruyama's theorem~\cite{maruyama70,maruyama74} and with the circulation theorem in models with one individual per node of the graph~\cite{Lieberman05}.
 Furthermore, the fixation probability in \cref{eq:clique} is almost the same as that of a well-mixed population with the same total size~\cite{Marrec21}.
 In other words, for circulations, spatial structure has almost no effect on mutant fixation probability.

 \paragraph{Star.} In a star in the rare migration regime, the fixation probability of one mutant appearing in a deme chosen uniformly at random is~\cite{Marrec21}:

 where $\alpha$ represents migration asymmetry, and is defined as the ratio $\alpha=m_I/m_O$ of the incoming migration rate $m_I$ from a leaf to the center to the outgoing migration rate $m_O$ from the center to a leaf (see \cref{fig:structs}).
 The star is a suppressor of selection when $\alpha < 1$, and an amplifier when $\alpha > 1$ \cite{Marrec21}.
-As a reminder, in a suppressor (resp.\ amplifier) of selection, the fixation probability of beneficial mutations are smaller (resp.\ larger) than in a well-mixed population with same size, and the opposite holds for deleterious mutations.
+As a reminder, in a suppressor of selection, the fixation probability of beneficial mutations is smaller than in a well-mixed population with same size, and the opposite holds for deleterious mutations.
+Meanwhile, in an amplifier of selection, the fixation probability of beneficial mutations is larger than in a well-mixed population with same size, and the opposite holds for deleterious mutations.
 When $\alpha = 1$, the star is a circulation, with fixation probability given by \cref{eq:clique} \cite{Marrec21, abbara2023frequent}.

 \paragraph{Line.} Let us now turn to a line of demes, which corresponds to the linear stepping stone model~\cite{Kimura64}.
 Migration rates to the left and to the right can differ, see \cref{fig:structs}.
-In \cref{sec:fixation_line} of the Supplementary Material, we derive the fixation probability of one mutant appearing in a deme chosen uniformly at random within a line of demes.
+In \cref{sec:fixation_line} of the Supplementary Material, we derive the fixation probability of one mutant appearing in a deme chosen uniformly at random within a line of demes, using Refs.~\cite{miller1994matrix,broom2008analysis}.
 We obtain:

 with Notations are as above, except that the migration asymmetry is defined as $\alpha = m_R / m_L$, where $m_R$ (resp.\ $m_L$) is the migration rate from a deme to its right (resp.\ left) neighbor.
 Like the star, when $\alpha = 1$, the line becomes a circulation, with fixation probability given by \cref{eq:clique}.
 The more $\alpha$ deviates from 1, the more the line suppresses natural selection, see \cref{fig:fixation_probability_line}.
 Note that by symmetry, the fixation probability is the same for asymmetries $\alpha$ and $1/\alpha$.